Email - MdMotorCarrier@mdot.maryland.gov

-Based upon Maryland statistical data, 1,800,000 trucks and commercial vehicles are weighed and 95,000 vehicles are inspected each year.
-Overweight vehicles, in addition to being a potential safety hazard to highway traffic, put a strain on existing pavement and the design life expectancy of roads and bridges.
-To minimize the damage to bridges and pavement caused by too heavy vehicles, Maryland has adopted the federal bridge formula and table, commonly known as the “Bridge Table” which is detailed on page 102 in the Maryland Motor Carrier Handbook (PDF, 946Kb).
-Maryland utilizes platform scales and Weigh-In-Motion (WIM) equipment at its TWIS and portable scales at pull-off locations and other sites used by roving enforcement crews.
+Based upon Maryland statistical data, 1.8 million trucks and commercial vehicles are weighed, and 95,000 vehicles are inspected each year.
+Overweight vehicles, in addition to being a potential safety hazard to highway traffic, strain existing pavement and the design life expectancy of roads and bridges.
+To minimize damage by excessively heavy vehicles, Maryland adopted the federal bridge formula and table, commonly known as the “Bridge Table,” which is detailed on page 102 in the Maryland Motor Carrier Handbook (PDF, 946Kb).
+Maryland utilizes platform scales and WIM equipment at its TWIS, and portable scales at pull-off locations and other sites.

 The maximum allowable vehicle width in Maryland is 102 inches, except when prohibited by posted signs.
-The width of a vehicle includes any load that it carries and shall be exclusive of safety and energy conservation devices, such as side mirrors, turn signal lamps, marker lamps, steps and handholds for entry and egress.
+The width of a vehicle includes any load that it carries, exclusive of safety and energy conservation devices, such as side mirrors, turn signal lamps, marker lamps, steps and handholds for entry and egress.
 For a detailed description of the Maryland vehicle width law, refer to Title 24, Subsection 102 of the Maryland Vehicle Law (locate these descriptions at the website of the Maryland General Assembly.

-The vehicle and load height limit in Maryland is 13’ 6” inches.
-To obtain hauling permits for overwidth, overheight, or overweight vehicles, contact the State Highway Administration, Motor Carrier Division, Hauling Permits Section at 410-582-5727 or toll-free (within Maryland only) 1-800-846-6435.
+The vehicle and load height limit in Maryland is 13’ 6”.
+To obtain hauling permits for overwidth, overheight, or overweight vehicles, contact the Maryland Department of Transportation State Highway Administration (MDOT SHA), Motor Carrier Division, Hauling Permits Section at 410-582-5727 or toll-free (within Maryland only) 1-800-846-6435.

 VirginiaVirginia State PoliceTruck Weigh Station491 Southlake Boulevard Richmond, VA 23236 804-378-3489